borzilleri/clipper/README.md

 These are features that `snibbets` has that I have not yet implemented, or additional features I'd like to add.
 They're _very_ roughly in priority order.

-* Alfred support (in progress, mostly sorta works with workflow in repo)
-* console colors for terminal output
-* better handling of output redirection
+* Alfred support: IN PROGRESS

+  Currently _mostly_ works, using included [workflow](./Clipper.alfredworkflow).
+Currently very experimental.

+* Improved Output Redirection

+  Better checking that our output is a tty when prompting for menus.

 * `gum` menus
 * `fzf` menus
-* `skylighting` highlighting
+* `skylighting` highlighter support

-* Launchbar support (very low priority as I don't use Launchbar)
+  Low priority. `pygments` is built in and works pretty well.

+* LaunchBar support

+  Low priority.
+I don't use LaunchBar myself, so I'm not as inclined to get this to work.

 ## Differences from `snibbets`

+* `copy` behavior

+  When multiple snippets are printed (by specifying `--all` or selecting `All Snippets` from the menu), the entire output will be copied, not just the last snippet's code.

 * pygments highlighting

   Pygments is available as a python module, and as such is bundled with clipper.
   This means there's no need to install it separately, and it's always available as the default highlighter.

 * console menu

   The default ("console") menu is powered by the [pick](https://github.com/wong2/pick) library.

 * Minor formatting differences

   I have attempted to maintain compatability for the config file, command-line options, and snippet files.
 However, the code is not _exactly_ the same, and I have made some opinionated choices around format and whitespace.
 The result is that the output format may differ slightly.

 ## Ok, but why did I make this?